asasalcido14/Node.jsApp/README.md

-# Project Title: Asa's Node.Js
+# Project Title: NODE.md

   ## Description
-    * The app allows the user to create a README.md file from the command line
+    * Using the command-line to run a node app that creates a README.md file for the user in VS code

   ## Table of Contents